pbek/nextbackup/README.md

 - Currently all users can access the app.
 - I've only tested the app with MySQL so far, please report any troubles with other databases.
 - I've only tested the app with *Cron* so far, please report any troubles with *Webcron* or *AJAX*.
+- One main limitation for the size that your DB can have to be backed up will be the `memory_limit` and the `max_execution_time` of your PHP installation!